 Progress to Date:

-- We have signed a contract with landscape architectural firm Matthews - Neilson to develop a Master Plan for the facility over the next few months which will include:
+- Our landscape architectural firm Matthews - Neilson has developed a Master Plan for the facility which includes:

 - Improved ADA-accessible trail system for passive recreational opportunities;

 - Incorporation of the Bessie Potter Vonnoh statue as a centerpiece;